Molly Hayes: The Pride

 Molly is with friends Alex Wilder, Karolina Dean, Gertrude Yorkes, Chase Stein, and Nico Minoru when they observe their parents calling themselves The Pride and preparing the ritual sacrifice of a young girl.
 Molly is preemptively escorted away by Karolina while the older children watch the sacrifice commence.
 They inform Karolina and decide to run away from their homes that very night.
 After discovering their powers and gifts, the older five kids rescue Molly from her home.
 Molly awakes from a psychically induced slumber during the runaways' rescue and sees her mother being threatened by Nico.
 Molly's mutant powers manifest at that moment in a display of glowing pink hair and eyes.
 However, Molly first uses her strength to knock Leslie Dean out of the sky, saving Gert.
 Molly promptly falls asleep from exhaustion and the Runaways take her to their new hideout, a dilapidated mansion called "the Hostel".

 Throughout the first volume of the series, Molly is skeptical that her parents were accomplices to murder and is unsure why the group ran away in the first place.
 However, she is excited at the prospect of becoming a superhero and enthusiastically takes the codename "Princess Powerful," while her teammates dub her "Bruiser."
 Shortly after their "superhero" careers begin, the Runaways take in fellow runaway Topher, who turns out to be a vampire.
 He dies by ingesting Karolina's solar-irradiated blood and when Molly witnesses Topher's death, she realizes that the superhero life is not a game, and cries for her mother.

-Alex later deciphers a text kept by his parents called the Abstract, and informs the Runaways about their parents' activities as The Pride, their ties to the Gibborim (the Pride's Biblical benefactors), and their ultimate goal of exterminating all human life save for the six most loyal Pride members.
+Alex later deciphers a text kept by his parents called the Abstract, and informs the Runaways about their parents' activities as The Pride, their ties to the Gibborim (the Pride's benefactors), and their ultimate goal of exterminating all human life save for the six most loyal Pride members.
 Molly expresses disinterest in the Pride's motivations, but is excited when Alex plots to disrupt the Pride's ritual sacrifice to the Gibborim.
 When the Runaways encounter the Pride, Molly witnesses first-hand why she and her friends have been in hiding for months and destroys the sacrifice prepared for the Gibborim.
 She escapes with the Runaways when the Gibborim attack the Pride for losing the sacrifice.
 After the Pride's demise, Molly is sent to X-Corp for foster care, but breaks out with Gert's help and runs away with the rest of the team.